 Driver Education theory instruction is available online through the Berks County Intermediate Unit or through the PA Department of Education's online Driver's Education program.
 Students who successfully complete the 30-hour course and submit the "Certificate of Completion" to the School Counseling Department will receive .25 credits towards graduation.
-Students may register for the BCIU course at www.BCIU.KeysToDriving.com.
+Students may register for the BCIU course on their website.

 Behind - the - Wheel instruction is also available through the Berks County Intermediate Unit.
 Students who successfully complete 6 hours of driving experience and submit the "Certificate of Driver Training" to the School Counseling Department will receive .10 credits towards graduation.
-Students may register directly with the BCIU at www.berksiu.org/drivertraining.
+Students may register directly with the BCIU on their website.